 Management of change

-Any change to conditions of the AOC, or any other significant change to the organisation must be approved, in advance, by the issuing authority.
-Such changes include the name of the company, the management structure, the identities of senior management personnel and operating locations.
+Any change to conditions of the AOC or any other significant change to the organisation must be approved, in advance, by the issuing authority.
+Such changes include the company’s name, the management structure, the identities of senior management personnel and operating locations.

-When notified of a change the Authority will conduct inspections and audits to verify that the company is in compliance with the regulations and has an adequate management system including procedures for management of change.
+When notified of a change, the Authority will conduct inspections and audits to verify that the company complies with the regulations and has an adequate management system, including procedures for change management.
 The scope of these inspections and audits will depend on the changes proposed.
-If there are a number of changes at the same time, e.g. new management personnel, new aircraft and new routes then the Authority may apply the same process that it would use for a new application.
+If there are several changes simultaneously, e.g. new management personnel, new aircraft and new routes, then the Authority may apply the same process that it would use for a new application.

-If an AOC holder stops operating temporarily then the AOC might be suspended.
-Most authorities allow a certain amount of time before the AOC is permanently revoked (typically six months).
-When the AOC holder is ready to start operating again the Authority will decide what inspections and audits are required before the AOC can be reinstated.
-The Authority might also decide to revoke the AOC if too much time has elapsed or if there is no evidence that the AOC holder will be able to re-start operations.
+If an AOC holder stops operating temporarily, the AOC might be suspended.
+Most authorities allow a certain time before the AOC is permanently revoked (typically six months).
+When the AOC holder is ready to start operating again, the Authority will decide what inspections and audits are required before the AOC is reinstated.
+The Authority might also decide to revoke the AOC if too much time has elapsed or if there is no evidence that the AOC holder will re-start operations.

 Findings of non-compliance

 All AOC holders are subject to inspections and audits by the competent authority.
-Very often non-compliances with regulations are found during these audits and inspections.
-When a non-compliance is found an AOC holder will be given a fixed time period to make corrective actions and address the problem.
-Unless the finding is very serious and has a direct effect on safety the AOC holder will be allowed to continue operating while the problem is addressed.
+Very often, non-compliances with regulations are found during these audits and inspections.
+When a non-compliance is found, an AOC holder will be given a fixed period to make corrective actions and address the problem.
+Unless the finding is very serious and directly affects safety, the AOC holder will be allowed to continue operating while the issue is addressed.
 Any findings made during these inspections are confidential and might not be disclosed to a potential buyer.